The Las Vegas Raiders have been made official. The

 As we are back to a nine team league consisting solely of Canadian based teams, we can say that didn’t really work out.
 However this is a period looked back on fondly by fans.

 I won’t go into all the details here.
 But I cannot recommend enough the book End Zones & Border Wars if you are interested in this period of CFL history.
-Plus it is well worht reading some detailed accounts of the Posse’s time in Vegas.
+Plus it is well worth reading some detailed accounts of the Posse’s time in Vegas.

 The Fun Stuff